artemshchirov/movies-explorer-frontend/README.md

 ## Running the Project

+`npm run build` — build project.

-`npm run start` — to launch the server.
+`npm run start` — to launch the project.